iron-software/IronPdf.Examples/how-to/blazor-tutorial/README.md

 }
 ```

-## Enable PDF Download in Blazor App

-Add this JavaScript in `_layout.cshtml` for allowing PDF downloads in the Blazor App:
+Add this snippet to `_layout.cshtml` to enable PDF download functionality through IronPDF in your Blazor Application:

 ```html
 <script>